SP5GW/Double_Bazooka_Antenna/README.md

 <img src="./img/dbz_drawing.jpg" width="600" height="400"/>
 </p>

+where:

+$D = (c / 4f) * (1 - vfcoax)$
+$C = (c * Vfcoax / 4f)$

+see section "Antenna Dimensions Detailed Calculations" for more details how DBZ antenna dimensions can be derived.

+Practical considerations:
 Avoid any coax that has a double shield with a foil wrapping.
 In my case I have used cheap RG-58.
 According to [1] using coax with larger diameter would lead to broader bandwidth - I have not experimented with this claim.

+## Mounting options:

+The Double Bazooka, like any dipole, can be set up either horizontally or as an 'inverted vee' antenna.
+In the case of stretched suspension, the directional diagram of the antenna has clear nulls in the direction of the wire.
+This can be used if the direction of the antenna can be freely chosen, for example to suppress QRM.
+When mounted as an 'inverted vee', the antenna has an omnidirectional characteristic.
+As with all antennas, the feed point should be mounted as high as possible [2].

+Be aware that placing feedline in close proximity parallel to radiating element(s) will significantly increase SWR measured at the transceiver!

+## Summary
+I am super happy with performance of DBZ antenna mounted in inverted vee configuration (feed point at about 3m above the ground).
+I deployed it at my QTH to cover law signal stations especially from Australia, South East Asia and South America, which I received with signal strength below -7dB (wsjtx) using my original setup based on endfed antenna.
+Now on 17m band for which I built my first DBZ I am able to successfuly make a FT8 QSL when station is received at -11dB and lower!
+My station signal reports I receive are much more in line with signal levels of my correspondents as well!

+## Antenna Dimensions Detailed Calculations

 The total length of radiating element (coax stabs + wire extensions) is equal to: